 Database Deployments are Easy with DeployHub

-While a database update is not a microservice, your microservice may need an update to a database.
+Database deployments should be easy and part of your overall configuration and release strategy.
+While a database deployment is not a microservice you may need an update to a database as part of a microservice release.
 DeployHub handles this for you.
 DeployHub allows you to include in your microservice deployments the calling of Components that can perform database updates such as alters, create, inserts, updates, index and delete.
 DeployHub allows you to define a roll-forward or rollback script to handle the case if something needs to be backed out, or you need your database to jump to a much higher version.
-DeployHub’s deployment engine sees everything as independent objects, handled incrementally.
+DeployHub’s database deployment engine sees everything as independent objects, handled incrementally.
 This means it can apply changes in the correct order, no matter how many versions forward or backward it needs to address.

 Incremental Processing of Database Deployments